fsat/conductr-doc/src/main/play-doc/operation/DynamicProxyConfiguration.md

 It is possible to provide custom HAProxy configuration by supplying configuration overrides to the ConductR HAProxy bundle.

-[ConductR CLI](CLI) is required to perform the following steps, and as such it needs to be installed beforehand.
+[[ConductR CLI|CLI]] is required to perform the following steps, and as such it needs to be installed beforehand.

 These are the steps to deploying custom HAProxy configuration.